jayp/jayp-blog/content/posts/2020-04-09-on-changelogs.md

 - Date of update (always a Friday so far) along with a brief theme of the weekly changes.
 - Details on the top 2-3 changes alongside a video/photo artifact exhibiting the change.
 - A "Bug Fixes & Other Improvements" section with less important changes.
-We aim to provide details succintly here.
+We aim to provide details succinctly here.

-Every two weeks, we also rollup the changes for the past two updates and send out an email to our users.
+Every two weeks, we also roll up the changes for the past two updates and send out an email to our users.

-As you can imagine, producing the changelog is a fairly taxing task: planning and completing the work, and producing the copy and any associated artifacts demontrating usage.
-Given that as a super early stage startup that's always stretched for time, we often wondered **why do we maintain this changelog?** This was especially a big question early on, when we only had one customer and it could've been far easier to just show them any changes.
+As you can imagine, producing the changelog is a fairly taxing task: planning and completing the work, and producing the copy and any associated artifacts demonstrating usage.
+Given that as a super early stage startup, we're frequently stretched thin, we often wondered **does it make sense to maintain this changelog?** This was especially a big question early on, when we only had one customer and it could've been far easier to just show them any changes.

 ### Cost of Changelogs

-Maintaining a changelog _mostly_ requires maintaining a regular cadence.
-Otherwise, it is too easy to skip it "just this once".
-As such, we picked a weekly cadence -- which requires us to _**ship some user-facing changes every week**_.
-This requirement can often be a downside when the right thing to do is to hunker down and solve a larger customer problem.
+Maintaining a changelog _mostly_ required us to agree to a regular cadence.
+Otherwise, it would've been too easy to skip it "just this once".
+As such, we picked a weekly cadence -- which forces us to _**ship some user-facing changes every week**_.
+This requirement can actually be a major downside when the right thing to do is to hunker down and solve a larger customer problem.
 Worse, maybe the best thing that week may not even be feature development but an infrastructure change, or maybe even non-product work like sales or marketing.
 In other words, a weekly changelog basically forces us to do product work every week even if it's not the best thing for that week.

 {{<note Disclaimer>}}
 A dogmatic publishing cadence is not a requirement for a good changelog.
 It